What Happened to Bounce Rate in Google Analytics 4: Engaged Sessions

 This is calculated by dividing the number of engaged sessions by the number of users.

-This measures the amount of time that a user was engaged on your website.
+This measures the amount of time that a user was engaged on your website or app.

 In short, don’t panic!

-Just remember an important mistake not to make when migrating to GA4 is forgetting to change session timeout from 10 seconds to 30 seconds.
-It’s recommended that you do this as having the default 10 seconds can make your engagement look worse than it is.
+Recommendation: one mistake not to make when migrating to GA4 is forgetting to change session timeout from 10 seconds to 30 seconds.
+Having the default 10 seconds can make your engagement look worse than it is.

 Only make this change when you initially migrate though.
 If you already have lots of data, it’s not worth skewing your data.